microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 check that you have correctly entered the values for the following settings:
 - AIService:AzureOpenAI
 - AIService:Endpoint
+- AIService:Models:Completion
+- AIService:Models:Embedding
+- AIService:Models:Planner

-Both Completion:Endpoint and Embedding:Endpoint are ignored for OpenAI instances from [openai.com](https://openai.com) but MUST be properly populated when using Azure OpenAI instances.
+AIService:Endpoint is ignored for OpenAI instances from [openai.com](https://openai.com) but MUST be properly populated when using Azure OpenAI instances.

 # Authorization
 All of the server's endpoints other than the /probe one require authorization to access.